Sole Trader Business Loans

 The majority of business loans are unregulated, especially lending to limited companies.
 However, with being a sole trader, some forms of finance may fall within the scope of FCA regulation.
 The FCA states that “business lending of £25,000 or less to sole traders is generally regulated”.

 The Financial Conduct Authority (FCA) is a trade body that regulates the financial services industry in the UK.
 They are there to protect you by ensuring you get fair deals and advice from financial firms.

 Can I get a sole trader business loan if I have bad credit?

 Yes, you can.
 If you have a bad credit history, there will be fewer lenders willing to lend to you, as you’re deemed a ‘high risk’ borrower.
 To lessen the risk, lenders might require you to have a guarantor, so be prepared for that.

-Start by filling in our short quote form.
-After this is submitted, we’ll process your application and match you with suitable lenders.
+Start by filling in our short form.
+After this is submitted, we’ll process your application and match you with suitable lenders in minutes.

-They’ll message you directly - via email or phone - to discuss your loan options.
+After you've compared your sole trader loan options, you can choose the lenders you wish to receive quotes from.
+They’ll message you directly - via email or phone - to discuss your quote.
 The quotes you receive are completely free of charge, and there is no obligation to accept any quote shared with you.

 If you’d like to accept a loan offer from our lender, you will work with them directly to complete your application and access the funds.

 Yes.
 You should always try and compare any loan offers you get, this means you get the best loan offer possible.
 Without comparing UK lenders, how will you know if a better deal is just around the corner?